sandialabs/Prove-It/readme.txt

    anything that may have been added to your local database before extracting the downloaded version.

 4) Take a look at the "tutorial" folder.
-It has numbered Juptyer notebooks (and html versions for convenience) that introduce Prove-It concepts in an appropriate order.
+It has numbered Jupyter notebooks (and html versions for convenience) that introduce Prove-It concepts in an appropriate order.
 There are also tutorial notebooks/html in various packages with specific information about that package.
 A particularly